 - Freeze it: Pop stale bread in the freezer for use later.
 It stays nice (and stale) in the freezer for up to three months, making it perfect for use in a recipe later.
 Place ends of loaves and small bits and pieces in zip-top bags and then freeze, allowing space for adding future stale slices.

 - Keep cookies crisp: Top freshly baked cookies with a square of stale bread to keep them perfectly chewy.
+The bread absorbs moisture while creating the perfect environment in your cookie jar for deliciously tender treats.

 - Save your tears: Stay tear-free while chopping onions by simply sliding a stale piece of bread up to the hilt of your knife, which will absorb those gaseous chemicals that induce crying.
+You can also hold a half-slice of stale bread in your teeth while cutting to soak up onion gasses while chopping, preventing irritation of the eyes.